Salies/RLeste/README.md

 A reinforcement learning implementation to solve [Celeste Classic](https://www.lexaloffle.com/bbs/?tid=2145).
 Based on the marvelous [Pyleste](https://github.com/CelesteClassic/Pyleste) emulator.

-It currently uses a very simple reward heuristict that's enough for beating the first two levels.
+It currently uses a very simple reward heuristic that's enough for beating the first two levels.
-More complex levels (the ones with keys, for instance) would require more fleshed out heuristics, same if one wants to get the strawberries.
+More complex levels (the ones with keys, for instance) would require more fleshed-out heuristics, the same if one wants to get the strawberries.
 The optimization is done through DQN tuned for high exploration, which should be good throughout the whole game.

 Solutions can be visualized with [CelesteTAS](https://github.com/CelesteClassic/ClassicTAS/tree/master/Celeste) after converting the output to a supported format.